 - A psychologist has a doctoral degree.
 A psychologist has studied how the brain works and how this affects the way a person thinks, acts or feels.

-- A psychometrist is a person who has received training in psychology or related field with an emphasis in tests and measurement.
+- A psychometrist is a person who has received training in psychology or a related field with an emphasis in tests and measurement.
 The basic function of a psychometrist is to administer and score psychological tests under the direct supervision of a clinical psychologist.

 The neuropsychological evaluation is the most helpful tool in determining how neurological and/or psychiatric factors may contribute to a child’s condition.